bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 @highlight 25,57-61,only

 - How to emit a value to a parent component (you learned this in the section above! ✔️)
-- How to programmatically update a FormArray's value (you learned this in the section above! ✔️)
+- How to programmatically update a `FormArray`'s value (you learned this in the section above! ✔️)

 ## P5: Solution